-Welsh Government recognises that to foster pride, belonging and ownership, tenants should be encouraged to take the opportunity to be involved in making any decisions that affect their community and environment.
+Welsh Government recognises that to foster pride, belonging and ownership, residents should be encouraged to take opportunities to be involved in making any decisions that affect their community and environment.

-Staff will work closely with you and keep you informed throughout the whole process.
+Beacon will work closely with you and keep you informed throughout the whole process.